PTSD: National Center for PTSD

-Our training in 2020 is full.
-We hope to provide more training in 2021 and will post the dates and locations here when available.
+We hope to provide more training in 2023 and will post the dates and locations here when available.

 Licensed mental health clinicians who provide psychotherapy for PTSD to U.S. Veterans.
 Priority will be given to providers who have the potential to see multiple Veteran patients and work in rural areas.
 Providers who work for a federal agency are not eligible.
 See our Resources page for more training options.